Embassy of Austria, London: History

-Excerpt from Rudolf Agstner, Von Chandos House zum Belgrave Square – Österreichs Botschaft in London 1815–1997, Mitteilungen des Österreichischen Staatsarchivs (Sonderdruck):
+From Rudolf Agstner, Von Chandos House zum Belgrave Square – Österreichs Botschaft in London 1815–1997, Mitteilungen des Österreichischen Staatsarchivs (Sonderdruck):

 "The history of the Austrian Embassy in London is remarkable in many ways.
 Since the Congress of Vienna, it has moved its quarters only once, in 1866, from Chandos House to 18 Belgrave Square.
 It is the only Embassy building of the Imperial and Royal Austro-Hungarian Foreign Service still used today by Austrian diplomacy.

 After the Napoleonic Wars and the Congress of Vienna, the Austrian Empire reestablished her diplomatic mission in London.
 In 1816, Paul Anton III Prince Esterházy de Galantha rented Chandos House, N° 2, Queen Anne Street, London SW, as his residence and as chancery of the embassy.
 It had been built around 1770 by architect Robert Adam for the Duke of Buckingham and was considered one of the most beautiful townhouses.
 As the building became old and dilapidated and its owner intended to pull it down, Ambassador Rudolph Count Apponyi in 1866 concluded a sublease for the townhouse at 18, Belgrave Square.

 The new residence of the Austrian ambassador and chancery of the building had been built between 1814 and 1825 by architect George Basevi according to a development plan for Belgrave Square by Thomas Cubitt and Joseph Cundry.
 The actual builder and first resident was philanthropist William Haldimand.
 The building was situated on an area of 10.686 square feet at the western side of Belgrave Square, Parish St. George Hanover Square in Middlesex County.
 It had 4 floors facing Belgrave Square, and 5 floors on the back facing the mews.
 In 1866, it consisted of 74 living rooms, salons, corridors, anterooms, servants’ pantries, staircases and closets.

 After several short-term contracts, Ambassador Count Francis Deym finally in 1892 bought the town house at 18, Belgrave Square on behalf of Austria-Hungary.
 A small wing was added to the building, consisting of two rooms that served as archives and chancery for administrative affairs, and another room above to be used jointly by three diplomats.
 In 1911 the office wing was adapted further, providing space for the commercial director, an office, an anteroom and two rooms for the military and naval attachés.